Shravya29M/Abstractive-Text-Summarization/README.md

 ### 2. Summarization Enhanced by Sentiment Analysis and Topic Modeling

-This script integrates sentiment analysis (using BERT) and topic modeling (using LDA) with BART.
+This model integrates sentiment analysis (using BERT) and topic modeling (using LDA) with BART.

 Run the script:
 ```bash